AI Advantage Framework: Step 3

 01

-We start with the real business process, the teams involved, the handoffs, and the decisions that depend on the work moving correctly.
+We start with the business outcomes that depend on the work moving correctly.
+Not AI features.
+Business results.

 02